Skip to main content

 2. Click on the gear icon for that team.

-3. In the popup, enter a new name into the Team name field.
+3. In the pop-up, enter a new name into the Team name field.

-4. Hit Apply to make the changes.
+4. Click Apply to make the changes.

 You're now ready to invite collaborators to join the team!